rzuick/stacks-queues/README.md

 Using a circular buffer with an internal array starting at 20 elements, implement a Queue with the following methods:

 - `enqueue(value)` - Adds the value to the back of the queue.
+  - This method should raise a `QueueFullException` if the buffer size is exceeded (20 elements).
 - `dequeue` - removes and returns a value from the front of the queue
 - `empty?` returns true if the queue is empty and false otherwise

+**Note**:  You are **required** to implement this Queue class using a circular buffer.
+Do **not** use a linked list.

+## Going Further

+Currently the Queue should report a `QueueFullException` if more elements are added than can be stored in the queue.
+To go further make the buffer resize if more elements are needed, but retain the circular buffer methodology.
+You will need to adjust a test.

 #### Additional Exercise